 - 1. Elimination of three Executive Departments. - 2.
-Integration of the LNG Executive Department with ED Upstream. - The Corporate Tax Department was created within ED Finance and Corporate Services, and the Corporate Finance Department now reports directly to ED Finance.

-- 4. An Institutional Relations and Corporate Responsibility Department was created in the General Counsel and Secretary of the Board of Directors Executive Department. - 5.
-The Communication and Chairman's Office Corporate Department was created, reporting directly to the Chairman and CEO. - 6.
-A new People and Organization Executive Department was created to replace the former ED Human Resources, combining the former Executive Development Corporate Department and CD Information Systems.
+Integration of the LNG Executive Department with ED Upstream. - 3.
+The Corporate Tax Department was created within ED Finance and Corporate Services, and the Corporate Finance Department now reports directly to ED Finance. - 5.
+The Communication and Chairman's Office Corporate Department was created, reporting directly to the Chairman and CEO. - and CD Information Systems. - To ensure that teams, systems and organizational models are adequate for the realization of the company's strategy and ensure maximun efficiency.